 It is no wonder that Forbes.com puts Paradise Point among the top family destinations in the U.S.

-Make your way through the overgrown thickets of bird of paradise plants, banana trees, jungle ferns and brilliant bougainvillea overhangs and you will find an 18-hole putting course, five pools – including a tropical lagoon and beach pool, an 88-step story observation tower that looks like it could have been part of the set of Swiss Family Robinson or Around the World in 80 Days, two restaurants and a SpaTerre spa and fitness area.
+Make your way through the overgrown thickets of bird of paradise plants, banana trees, jungle ferns and brilliant bougainvillea overhangs and you will find an 18-hole putting course, five pools–including a tropical lagoon and beach pool.
+But there’s also an 88-step story observation tower that looks like it could have been part of the set of Swiss Family Robinson or Around the World in 80 Days.
+And don’t forget the two restaurants and a SpaTerre spa and fitness area.

 All the cottages face something – whether a lotus covered pond, a lush jungle clearing or the sandy beach that fronts sleepy Mission Bay.